karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Currently Active

+1. *Native American Water Rights Document Preservation and Discovery Enhancement Project*.
+Funding Agency: Bureau of Reclamation (Award to the American Indian Law Center - Sub-award to the University of New Mexico, College of University Libraries and Learning Sciences).
+Performance Period 5/1/2016-4/30/2017.
+Award Amount: $43,692 (CUL&LS portion of a total project budget of $53,059).
+UNM PI.

 1. *Collaborative Research: The Western Consortium for Watershed Analysis, Visualization, and Exploration (WC-WAVE)*.
 Funding Agency: National Science Foundation.
 Performance Period 8/1/2013-7/31/2016.
 Award Amount: $833,985 (EDAC’s portion of the total project budget of $6,000,000).
 Co-I, William Michener (UNM) PI.

 1. *Energize New Mexico*.
 Funding Agency: National Science Foundation.
 Performance Period 6/1/2013-5/31/2018.
 Award Amount: $1,658,575 (EDAC’s portion of the total project budget of $20,000,000).
 Co-I, William Michener (UNM) PI.

 1. *Measuring Up: Assessing Accuracy of Reported Use and Impact of Digital Repositories*.
 Funding Agency: Institute of Museum and Library Services (IMLS).
 Performance Period 12/01/2014-11/30/2017.
 Award Amount: $31,610 + $99747 cost share (The University Libraries portion of the total project budget of $500,000).
 Institutional PI, Kenning Arlitsch (MSU) PI.

+### Completed

 1. *Assessment in Action - Assessing the Impacts of Research Data Management Training for Graduate Students*.
 Performance Period 6/1/2015-6/30/2016.
 Unfunded but sponsored by ACRL.
 PI.

-### Completed

 1. *Collaborative Research: CI-Team Diff: The Virtual Learning Commons: STEM Research Communities Learning about Data Management, Geospatial Informatics, and Scientific Visualization*.
 Funding Agency: National Science foundation.
 Performance Period 9/15/11-9/30/14.
 Award Amount: $133,923 (EDAC’s portion: $20,000/year).
 Co-I, Marjorie McConnell (UNM) PI.
 Co-I Role transferred to EDAC with Dr. Benedict's transfer into the College of University Libraries and Learning Sciences on 7/1/14.